List of Sons of Anarchy and Mayans M.C. characters: Marcus Álvarez

 Marcus Álvarez (Emilio Rivera) is the president of the Mayans Motorcycle Club, an Oakland-based rival motorcycle club that has allied itself with the Nords in order to break SAMCRO's iron-fisted control over Charming.
 He and the Mayans are bitter rivals with the Niners gang.

-Álvarez, who is of Mexican descent, seems to be the Mayans national president.
+Álvarez, who is of Mexican descent, seems to be the Mayans' national president.
 His son, Esai, was also a member of the club but had a hit placed on him by Marcus in 2008 as punishment for failing his mission.
 Most of his, and his gang's, income is made through dealing heroin and methamphetamine, and prostitution.
 For some time, he was a prisoner in Chino, but was released some time before the beginning of Season 1 of Sons of Anarchy.
 On his colors, he wears patches reading "Los Asesinos de Dios" (Spanish for "God's Assassins") and "Mayans Oakland".
-However, his "President" patch is later changed to "El Padrino".
+However, his "President" patch is later changed to "El Padrino" (which in English translates to "The Godfather").
 He also has the Mayan Calendar tattooed on his chest.

+Álvarez also appears in the spin-off Mayans M.C., now wearing an "El Padrino" patch, he goes down to Santo Padre Charter with members of the Mayans Motorcycle Club's Oakland, California charter to help the Santo Padre charter deal with the Galindo Cartel.
+It is revealed that he and José Galindo, the founder of the Cartel, had a mutual respect for one another. Álvarez later suspects that a mule in the Santo Padre charter is working with Los Olvidados ("The Forgotten Ones").
+In the first season finale, Álvarez steps down as Padrino to work with the Galindo Cartel directly as Miguel's newly appointed advisor.